adamatan/postgis_latlon/README.md

 # Testing

-The output of `psql -f example.sql` should be identical to the content of `test/expected_output.txt`.
+The output of `psql -f test.sql` should be identical to the content of `test/expected_output.txt`.

 # Contributing